-Payal Arora (PI/ Founder of Catalyst Lab) is a Professor and Chair in Technology, Values, and Global Media Cultures at Erasmus University Rotterdam.
+Payal Arora (PI) is a Professor and Chair in Technology, Values, and Global Media Cultures at Erasmus University Rotterdam.
 Her expertise lies in digital experience and user values among low-income communities worldwide and comes with more than a decade of fieldwork experience in such contexts.
 She is the author of a number of award winning books including the ‘Leisure Commons’ and most recently the “The Next Billion Users” with Harvard Press.
 Forbes named her the “next billion champion” and the right kind of person to reform tech.
 Several international media outlets have covered her work including the BBC, The Economist, Quartz, Tech Crunch, The Boston Globe, F.A.Z, The Nation and CBC.
-She has consulted on tech innovation for diverse organizations such as UNESCO, KPMG, GE, and HP and has given about 200 talks in 52 countries including a TEDx talk.
-She is the founder of Catalyst Lab, a digital storytelling organization and is a section editor for Global Perspectives, a new University of California Press journal.
+She has consulted on tech innovation for diverse organizations such as UNESCO, KPMG, GE, UNHCR, and HP and has given about 200 talks in 62 countries including a TEDx talk.
+She is the section editor for Global Perspectives, a new University of California Press journal.
 She lives in Amsterdam.

 Usha Raman (PI) is a Professor in the Department of Communication, where her teaching and research interests focus on digital culture, feminist media studies, civic engagement and media pedagogy.
 Before moving into academia, she worked for several years as a freelance journalist and health communication practitioner.
 Her PhD, from the University of Georgia, explored the role of new communication technologies in the formation of scientific communities.
 She has over 30 research papers and book chapters and is author of Writing for Media (Oxford University Press, 2009).
 She has consulted with UNICEF-India on several health communication projects and is currently an honorary professorial fellow of The George Institute for Global Health.
 In 2013, she was the recipient of an International Collaborative Research Grant from the University of Sydney, Australia and in 2016, she was a Fulbright Faculty Fellow at the Comparative Media Studies program at MIT, where she engaged closely with the Center for Civic Media at the MIT Media Lab.
 In November 2019 she was a visiting fellow at the ZeMKI Centre for Media, Communication and Information Research at the University of Bremen, Germany.
 She edits Teacher Plus, a monthly magazine for school teachers, and is a columnist for The Hindu, one of India’s largest newspapers.

-Siddharth Peter de Souza (Junior Researcher/Founder of Justice Adda) is the founder of Justice Adda, a legal design and storytelling social venture in India, that was incubated by the Cambridge Social Ventures Programme, Cambridge Judge Business School.
-He and his team work at the interface of law, policy and design, and they have developed several projects, including an E-Book of Illustrated cases of the Supreme Court of India as drawings which was recognised as one of 50 Innovative projects by the UN- Sustainable Development Solutions Network – Youth.
-Siddharth is also a PhD researcher at Humboldt University Berlin, and works on the politics of legal indicators in rule of law promotion and their implications for contexts of legal pluralism.
-He was a German Chancellor Fellow at the Max Planck Foundation for International Peace and the Rule of Law, Heidelberg and a Judicial Clerk at the High Court of Delhi.
-He has studied Law in Delhi and Cambridge.
+Siddharth Peter de Souza (Junior Researcher/Founder of Justice Adda) is the founder of Justice Adda, a legal design and storytelling social venture in India that works at the interface of law, policy and design.
+A portfolio of their work is available here.
+Siddharth is a Post Doctoral Researcher at the Global Data Justice Project at Tilburg Law School.
+He completed his PhD in Law at Humboldt University Berlin where he worked on the politics of legal indicators in rule of law promotion and their implications for contexts of legal pluralism.
+He was previously a German Chancellor Fellow at the Max Planck Foundation for International Peace and the Rule of Law, Heidelberg and a Judicial Clerk at the High Court of Delhi.

-Pallavi Bansal (External Researcher) is an Assistant Professor at the Times School of Media, Bennett University, India.
+Pallavi Bansal (Junior Researcher) is an External PhD Candidate at Erasmus University Rotterdam and an Assistant Professor at the Times School of Media, Bennett University, India.
 She has done her MSc in Media, Communication and Development from the London School of Economics and Political Science and has worked with the United Nations in Geneva and The Times of India in Delhi.
 Pallavi specializes in digital journalism and has written several women-centric articles and blogs advocating their rights.
 She delved into the world of mobile apps and journalism after working with a France-based news aggregator app News Republic.
 She was awarded the Gold Medal for securing the first position among seven colleges of the Guru Gobind Singh Indraprastha University, Delhi in the graduation course.
-Her current research focuses on empowering low-income women healthcare workers through the gig economy.
+Her current research focuses on feminist design of location-based digital labor platforms in India.

 Siddhi Gupta is is a Design Consultant with Justice Adda.
 She is pursuing an MA in Visual Communication from the Royal College of Art, London.
 Her interests lie in exploring illustration as a tool for disseminating information, especially in education.
 She completed her Bachelor’s from National Institute of Fashion Technology, Delhi with a thesis project that focused on integrating cultural knowledge and overcoming barriers to creative learning.